ansibleguy/collection_opnsense/docs/use_package.md

 ## Info

+If:

-If the package cache is too old it will take some time as OPNSense automatically checks for updates beforehand.
+- the package cache is too old, it will take some time - as OPNSense automatically checks for updates beforehand
+- the target firewall runs an outdated version, the actions 'install' and 'reinstall' will fail as OPNSense prevents it

+  - in that case - you should run '[ansibleguy.opnsense.system](https://github.com/ansibleguy/collection_opnsense/blob/stable/docs/use_system.md)' with action 'upgrade'

 ## Definition